 Using home automation, you can access your smart thermostat from anywhere in the world.
 You can set it to turn your HVAC system on or off while thousands of miles away.
 As you integrate more smart devices, your home automation network will become even more intelligent.
 As a result, you’ll be able to maximize energy efficiency and home security.

 Home automation zoning still confuses a lot of homeowners, and there are many more benefits to explore.
-To learn more about this popular HVAC technology, contact Ted’s HVAC at 919-446-1099 today.
+To learn more about this popular HVAC technology, contact Ted’s HVAC, Plumbing & Electrical at (919) 823-7344 today.
 We’re standing by to help transform your house into the smartest home in your neighborhood.

 Image provided by Thinkstock